talhar5/Notes/README.md

 ### Class:
 - class is a template for an object.
 "Car" is a class.
 "Volvo" "Honda" etc are the objects.
 - When individual objects are created, they inherit all the variables and methods from the class.
+- **Static method** can be accessed without creating an object/instance.
+### Constructors:
+- A constructor is called when an object/instance is created.
+- It cannot have any return type.
+Not even 'void'.
+- It can be used to set the initial values.
+-
+---
 ## OOP & UML Tuesday
 *07/11/2023 (week-2 day-2)*

+### Access Modifiers:
+- **public**: A public member can be accessed from other classes.
+- **private**: A private member can only be accessed in the same class and can be accessed by its objects/instances.
+- **protected**: A protected member can be accessed from the derived classes.
 ### Polymorphism:
 - Static Polymorphism: Overloading: same function with different type or number of parameters
 - Dynamic Polymorphism: Overriding